 We picked our birds based on availability for the next hatch.
 We loved that you could buy only one chick of a breed, as opposed to a minimum of 5 chicks of any one breed.
 The minimum order is 15 during the offseason and as little as 3 from April through November.

 How many should I buy?

 When we decided to buy chicks, we had to consider how many we wanted.
 First we checked the ordinances in our area to make sure the laws allowed for chickens.
 We are located in an area that allows up to 25 chickens with a minimum area of two square feet per chicken.
 Next, we checked our monthly "chicken budget" and thought about our coop size.

 What to buy to prep?

 Once the chicks were ordered, we had to put together the brooder.
 The chicks will live in the brooder for at least the first month of their life.
 We wanted to make sure there would be room for the chicks to grow and be protected while they are vulnerable.
 You can buy a brooder at the store, but we chose to build one reusing an old planter box and adding a chicken wire cover.
-We used pine shavings as a bedding and New Country Organics starter feed.
+Get a high quality starter feed and you can use some pine shavings as a bedding.

 How will the chicks get here?